Alicia Garza: Organization Supermajority

 Supermajority was established in the spring of 2019 and is focused on creating political power for American women.
 The organization Supermajority was created by Garza, Cecile Richards, and Ai-jen Poo.
 Supermajority intends to "train and mobilize two million women across America to become organizers, activists, and leaders ahead of the 2020 election" to create a "multiracial, intergenerational movement for women's equality."
-One of the main goals of Supermajority is to create "'a women's new deal,'" with women's issues like "voting rights, gun control, paid family leave, and equal pay" being seen as "issues that impact everyone" for the 2020 presidency, as well as build a greater platform for women in politics.
+One of the main goals of Supermajority is to create "a women's new deal", with women's issues like "voting rights, gun control, paid family leave, and equal pay" seen as "issues that impact everyone" for the 2020 presidency, as well as build a greater platform for women in politics.
 In the 2020 election, cofounder Cecile Richards says "[the group will be successful] if 54% of voters in this country are women and if we are able to insert into this country the issues that women care about and elect a president who’s committed to doing something about them."

-Black Political Power
+Black political power

 In 2018 Garza launched Black Futures Lab, whose goal is to engage with advocate organizations to advance policies that make black communities stronger.
-The first project for Black Futures Lab was the Black Census Project.
-This project was the largest survey on Black People since the Reconstruction era of the United States.
-The survey included questions on subjects such as political attitudes, organization affiliation, experiences with racism and police violence, perceptions of social movements, access to healthcare and economic well-being.
+Black Futures Lab's first project was the Black Census Project, the largest survey on Black people since the Reconstruction era of the United States.
+The survey included questions on subjects such as political attitudes, organization affiliation, experiences with racism and police violence, perceptions of social movements, access to healthcare, and economic well-being.
 Black Future Labs plans to use the results of the Black Census Project to determine pressing legislative and policy issues.
 Garza divided the Black Census Project into creating separate studies focusing on the black LGBTQ community as well as the black community's political engagement in the United States.

-2016 Presidential election
+2016 presidential election

-While Garza has been critical of Donald Trump, she has also been critical of Barack Obama and Hillary Clinton, saying: "The Clintons use black people for votes, but then don't do anything for black communities after they're elected.
+While Garza has been critical of Donald Trump, she has also been critical of Barack Obama for adopting "right-wing talking points" about "racial disparities in our criminal justice system", as well as Bill Clinton, and Hillary Clinton, saying: "The Clintons use black people for votes, but then don't do anything for black communities after they're elected.
 They use us for photo ops."
-She voted for Bernie Sanders in the California Democratic Primary, but promised to do everything in her power "to make sure that we are not led by Donald Trump", and she voted for Clinton in the general election.
+She voted for Bernie Sanders in California's Democratic primary, but promised to do everything in her power "to make sure that we are not led by Donald Trump", and voted for Clinton in the general election.

-2020 Presidential election
+2020 presidential election

 Garza gave a speech to a crowd of 200 students on the 2020 elections in celebration of Black History Month.
-She spoke about how the Black Lives Matter Movement is misinterpreted as being anti-white, anti-law enforcement, or a terrorist organization.
+She spoke about how the Black Lives Matter Movement is misinterpreted as anti-white, anti-law enforcement, or a terrorist organization.
 In this speech, she showed support for the Green New Deal, condemned voter suppression, and called for more voter involvement.
 Garza endorsed Elizabeth Warren in the Democratic primary.